To Be Heavenly Minded Is To Be *MORE* Earthly Good

-These days, the word “Christian” seems to evoke as many negative reactions as it does positive ones.
+These days, the word “Christian” evokes as many negative reactions as it does positive ones.

 This bothers me.

 Does it bother you?

 Critics might summarize their feelings about Christians with these alleged words from Mahatma Gandhi: “I like your Christ, but I do not like your Christians.
 Your Christians are so unlike your Christ.”